-The other huge Nintendo Switch game of 2020 was Animal Crossing: New Horizons — a title that brought Nintendo fans together during a dark time amidst the COVID-19 pandemic.
+Animal Crossing: New Horizons brought Nintendo fans together during a dark time amidst the COVID-19 pandemic.
 This one was popular, too, as indicated by its 26 million units sold in just under a year, making it one of the fastest-selling Nintendo games ever.

-New Horizons is outstanding for many reasons, but one striking thing is that even those who don't typically play games are drawn to it.
-Paying your debt to a racoon is a tiny cost to pay for the privilege to relax in your own communal life again.
+New Horizons is outstanding for many reasons, but one striking feature is that even those who don't typically play games are drawn to it.
+Paying your debt to a raccoon is a tiny cost to pay for the privilege of relaxing in your own communal life.

-The lighthearted, chill nature of it is alluring, and Nintendo has certainly given us plenty of reasons to keep checking in, even a year after launch.
+Its lighthearted, chill nature is alluring, and Nintendo has certainly given us plenty of reasons to keep checking in, even a few years after launch.

-Pokémon is one of the most adored franchises available on Nintendo platforms, so it's no surprise the latest entries, Sword and Shield quickly became fan-favorites.
-Sure, it doesn't do a ton to revolutionize the formula established over 25 years ago, but it's a gorgeous-looking game that is sure to satisfy Pokémon fans.
-Players were fond of its quality of life improvements, beautiful visuals, and the new Dynamax features introduced.
+Pokemon is one of the most adored franchises available on Nintendo platforms, so it's no surprise that Sword and Shield quickly became fan favorites as soon as they launched.
+Sure, it doesn't do a ton to revolutionize the formula established over 25 years ago, but it's a gorgeous-looking game that is sure to satisfy Pokemon fans.
+Players are fond of its quality of life improvements, beautiful visuals, and the new Dynamax features introduced.

 Super Mario Odyssey

-If we had to pick one word to describe Super Mario Odyssey it would be “joy.”
-This game is happiness wrapped up in a hefty package with so much content, fan service, and callbacks to the series' rich history.
+If we If we had to pick one word to describe Super Mario Odyssey, it would be joy.
+This game is happiness wrapped up in a hefty package with endless content, fan service, and callbacks to the series' rich history.

 Super Smash Bros.
 Ultimate

-To be frank, Super Smash Bros.
+We'll be frank, Super Smash Bros.
 Ultimate is a game that shouldn't exist.
-It is the “ultimate” display of fan service, featuring over 80 fighters from first and third-party games across Nintendo systems.
-It has tremendous replayability, with nearly endless unlockables, and is great for casual players, as well as those who wish to learn the game's intricacies.
+It is the ultimate display of fan service, featuring over 80 fighters from first and third-party games across Nintendo systems.
+It has tremendous replayability, with nearly endless unlockables, and is great for casual players and those who wish to learn the game's intricacies.

 It also includes a slew of online and local modes, lots of stages, and dozens of hours of music to enjoy.
 Super Smash Bros.
 Ultimate is a celebration of Nintendo and will be remembered for years to come.

 Super Smash Bros.
-Ultimate has everything a fan of Nintendo’s acquiesce may ever need and it’s also faster paced for even better play.
+Ultimate has everything a fan of Nintendo may ever need, and it's also faster-paced for even better play.